ADHO-MUKHA-SVANASANA

 What are the Contraindications for Adho Mukha Svanasana?

-There is some contraindication for Adho Mukha Svanasana:
+There is some contraindications for Adho Mukha Svanasana:

-• People suffering from uncontrolled high blood pressure, detached retina, weak eye capillaries, or any other infection or inflammation of the eyes and ears should avoid practicing Downward Facing Dog.
+• People suffering from uncontrolled high blood pressure, detached retinas, weak eye capillaries, or any other infection or inflammation of the eyes and ears should avoid practicing Downward Facing Dog.

 • Also, those with recent or chronic inflammation/injury to the arms, shoulders, wrists, back, hips, legs, knees, or ankles will want to wait until returning to health before practicing the pose.